Questfall/docs/authors/author spaces.md

 Within the author space, all the created quests are sorted in four ways:

 * **Drafts** – Quests that users of author space have completed as drafts but haven’t published.
 Every new quest is first saved as a draft.
 * **Active** – Published quests that haven’t ended or reported.
-The author can see the remaining duration of published quests within this section.
+Here the author can see the remaining duration of published quests.
 * **Reported** – All the quests published by the author space that have been reported.
 The falsely reported and those removed from the quest feed can be found in this section.
 * **Ended** – Quests that have ended.
-The author can find all the accepted submitted answers on his quests in this section.
+Here the author can find all the accepted submitted answers on his quests.

 ***